 It is incomplete

-There is always more to observe and study than can ever be documented and captured, but the more I’ve gained knowledge the more I’ve appreciated I know very little indeed.
+There is always more to study than can ever be documented and captured.
+The more I’ve learned, the more I’ve appreciated I know very little indeed.
 Sometimes this is soul destroying, but it’s the nature of personal development.

 But that’s why I need to keep learning – I guess the point is – we’re never done with a subject.